El15ande/El15ande.github.io/_posts/2019-07-24-JS-Variable-Mysteries.md

         let x = 'foobar';
     }
 ```
 On execution, `x` inside the block is hoisted as the first statement in the block, this produces TDZ and the console statement in TDZ generates `ReferenceError` which seems reasonable.
-In fact, ES6 standard explained in [13.3.1](http://www.ecma-international.org/ecma-262/6.0/#sec-let-and-const-declarations):
+As ES6 standard explained in [13.3.1](http://www.ecma-international.org/ecma-262/6.0/#sec-let-and-const-declarations):

 > `let` and `const` declarations define variables that are scoped to [the running execution context](http://www.ecma-international.org/ecma-262/6.0/#sec-execution-contexts)’s [LexicalEnvironment](http://www.ecma-international.org/ecma-262/6.0/#sec-execution-contexts).